Philadelphia Eagles Draft Recap

 Final report on Watkins:

 Overager who will turn 27 in November.
 Watkins doesn’t have the wear and tear on his body because of the fact that he only just started playing football at the age of 22.
 Instead, he grew up in British Columbia playing ice hockey and rugby (and worked as a firefighter before coming to the States in 2007).
 Scouts fell in love with him at the Senior Bowl when he was moved from tackle inside to guard and took to the position instantaneously.
 Plays with an edge and snarl that you love to see in an offensive lineman.
 Agile, strong, nasty, and technically sound, Watkins should start immediately.
 Check that, because of his age, he must start immediately.
 Still, at 26 going on 27, you have to wonder just how much upside he has.
 What if you only get five years out of him?
-You know something, least it will be a damn good five years.
+Hopefully it’ll be a damn good five years.

 From my Senior Bowl article:

 He’s been a revelation so far at the practices and is drawing unanimously rave reviews, which is pretty impressive when you consider he only started playing football upon arriving in the states four ago from his native Canada.
 Very rarely is an interior lineman the talk of the Senior Bowl, but that’s exactly what Watkins has become.
 Suffice to say he’s flying up the draft boards.
 The one major downside: Watkins is already 26 and will turn 27 during the 2011 season.